 The commonality among the clothing articles in this section is that they’re close-fitting, which means they’re more likely to absorb your perspiration and body oils and thus require frequent cleaning to bust bacteria and continue smelling fresh.
 The one exception is whites and silks, which need to be laundered often to prevent discoloration.
-(If you’re looking to whiten and brighten light-colored clothing, try these stain-fighting laundry detergent pods.)
+(If you’re looking to whiten and brighten light-colored clothing, try adding an Oxi Booster Pod to your load.)

 - Leggings and yoga pants

 Here’s where you need to use your judgment — and maybe your nose.
 If you’re wearing a camisole beneath your sweater or dress top and are spending most of your day sitting in a temperature-controlled office, you can probably get multiple wears.
 Same goes for dresses, shorts, and khakis.
 As for yoga pants and leggings, if you’re just running errands or lounging around the house in them (not exercising), feel free to extend their wear.
 A spritz of Revitalizing Mist can help add that just-washed scent you crave!

 Pajamas will last you a few nights simply because you’re inactive while sleeping, but the other items on this list can actually wear out from over-washing.
 Laundering a bra too often can damage its elasticity, which is crucial for proper support, and jeans will fade or wear thin in too many wash cycles.
 (Protect your bra from tangling or tearing by using a mesh washing bag.)
 With suits, consider the material — synthetic fabrics can go more wears than wool.